-- 1. Road geometry and road features; - 1.1 Measured locations / dimensions and photos of each road section and intersection, including carriageway condition (paved/unpaved) and pavement markings indicating position and direction. - 1.2 Measured locations / dimensions and photos of the site including all existing humps / TCDs, all traffic signs (including posted speed limit) / all poles / signals, driveways, and parking areas. - 1.3 Road carriageway / asphalt / median edges if absent in the masterplan, then to be recorded every 50m if straight and every 5m at curves. - 1.4 Indication of slope direction with slope arrows and roads levels at steep gradients. - 1.5 Measured locations for visible drainage /utility provision including manholes. - 2.
-Measured locations / dimensions and photos of any structure or natural and / or landscape features (e.g. trees bushes) impacting sight distances of drivers. - 3.
+- 1. Road geometry and road features; - 1.1.
+Measured locations / dimensions and photos of each road section and intersection, including carriageway condition (paved/unpaved) and pavement markings indicating position and direction; - 1.2.
+Measured locations / dimensions and photos of the site including all existing humps / TCDs, all traffic signs (including posted speed limit) / all poles / signals, driveways, and parking areas; - 1.3.
+Road carriageway / asphalt / median edges if absent in the masterplan, then to be recorded every 50m if straight and every 5m at curves; - 1.4.
+Indication of slope direction with slope arrows and road levels at steep gradients; - 1.5.
+Measured locations for visible drainage / utility provision including manholes. - 2.
+Measured locations / dimensions and photos of any structure or natural and / or landscape features (e.g. trees / bushes) impacting sight distances of drivers. - 3.
 Presence of sensitive land uses like schools, nurseries, mosques, hospitals, and malls. - 4.
 Measured locations / dimensions and photos of pedestrian crossings (zebra crossings / raised crosswalks), cycle facilities, and traffic barriers / fences / bollards. - 5.
-Building and boundary walls; - 5.1 Indicate building use, building height, and number of storeys of concerned plots. - 5.2 Indicate building corner points and building entrance points of concerned plots.
+Building and boundary walls; - 5.1.
+Indicate building use, building height, and number of storeys of concerned plots; - 5.2.
+Indicate building corner points and building entrance points of concerned plots.